Anti-Americanism: Turkey

 In 2009, during U.S. president Barack Obama's visit to Turkey, anti-American protestors held signs saying "Obama, new president of the American imperialism that is the enemy of the world's people, your hands are also bloody.
 Get out of our country."
 Protestors also shouted phrases such as "Yankee go home" and "Obama go home".
 A 2017 Pew Research poll indicated that 67% of Turkish respondents held unfavourable views of Americans and 82% disapproved of the spread of American ideas and customs in their country; both percentages were the highest out of all the nations surveyed.

 Anti-American sentiment in Turkey had existed since the mid-1940s.
 However, Anti-Americanism began to spread primarily in the 1950s due to views that America had begun to dominate Turkey and spread its cultural influence into the middle class.

-Leftist figures such as Mehmet Ali Aybar, who would later become the Chairman of the Turkish Worker's Party, opposed collaboration with the USA and Turkey, on the grounds that US economic aid would turn Turkey into an "Anglo-Saxon satellite state" as early as 1947.
+Leftist figures such as Mehmet Ali Aybar, who would later become the Chairman of the Turkish Worker's Party, opposed collaboration between the USA and Turkey, on the grounds that US economic aid would turn Turkey into an "Anglo-Saxon satellite state" as early as 1947.
 The Turkish revolutionary and Maoist İbrahim Kaypakkaya considered Turkey to be an American semi-colony.
 However, there were also growing Anti-American sentiments on the Turkish Right.
 Conservative newspapers such as Büyük Doğu and Kuvvet also held views that America would in the future meddle in Turkish domestic affairs.
-Anti-American sentiment spread among more of the public when a law was passed in Turkey that authorized only US officials, to exercise criminal jurisdiction over American personnel in cases where a criminal act had been committed.
+Anti-American sentiment spread among more of the public when a law was passed in Turkey that authorized only US officials to exercise criminal jurisdiction over American personnel in cases where a criminal act had been committed.
 While this on its own did not lead to Anti-American sentiment spreading, it did mean that any incidents resulting from the actions of American personnel would have a considerable impact on popular views towards America.
 Such incidents often led to anger and resentment to American personnel and America by extension.

 Anti-Americanism in Turkey saw a significant rise as a result of the Johnson Letter in the 1960s, which stated that the US was against an invasion of Cyprus, and stated that the USA would not come to the aid of Turkey if an invasion of Cyprus led to war with the Soviet Union.
 Many Turks saw the letter as tantamount to outright veto power over Turkish affairs by the USA.